 Apartment Building in Pirita

-Pirita is a district in Tallinn which was planned and has mainly been built according to the ideals of the garden city – private residences and row-houses situated on large plots with lush greenery.
-The area has been and still is mainly inhabited by middle- and upper middle-class residents, majority of them working in the city centre.
-Allianss Architects recently completed an apartment building in Pirita which provides comforts comparable to those of a private villa.
+Pirita is a district in Tallinn which was planned and has mainly been built according to the ideals of the garden city – private residences and row-houses situated on large plots with lush greenery surrounding them.
+The area has been and still is mainly inhabited by middle- and upper middle-class residents, majority of them working in the city center.
+The apartment building by Allianss Architects in Pirita provides all the comforts comparable to those of a private villa.